Physical Address

 When water leaks into your car during rainy weather, addressing window leaks is crucial to protect the interior and ensure a comfortable driving experience.
 Window leaks often occur due to damaged or worn-out seals, allowing rainwater to seep into the vehicle.
 In this section, we will examine the window seals and provide steps for replacing damaged ones.

-Examining the Window Seals
+Examining The Window Seals

 Before proceeding with any repair, it’s essential to thoroughly examine the window seals for any signs of wear, tear, or damage.
 Carefully inspect the seals for cracks, gaps, or deterioration that may be allowing water to penetrate into the car.
 This careful inspection will help in identifying the exact areas needing attention.